OpenToInnovate/nhs-llm-safety-bench/README.md

-# NHS LLM Safety Bench
+# MY GP LLM Safety Bench

 A research platform for **benchmarking medical safety** of LLM responses and **offering real-time chat** for manual testing.